Who is Eileen Gu? The 'inspirational' star of the Winter Olympics sparking debate

 How is Gu performing at the 2026 Winter Olympics?

-So far at the 2026 Winter Olympics, Gu has won two silver medals, one in the Women's big air and another in Women's slopestyle skiing events.
+At the 2026 Winter Olympics, Gu won a gold medal in the Women's halfpipe event and two silver medals, one in the Women's big air and another in the Women's slopestyle skiing events.

 "Unfortunately, @fisparkandpipe has scheduled big air finals and pipe training with 100% overlap, which means I’ll now be missing an entire day of pipe training," she wrote in an Instagram post.